 - Dark curtains.
 These are a must for Alaskans, they will block out the flashes of light and the midnight sun.

 - Sunscreen.
 Nothing will keep you awake like hot, burning skin.
 Cover up in SPF 30 or more.

-- Insect propellant.
-Itchy bug bites will also keep you awake at night.
+- Insects can keep awake at night.
 Use a natural repellent to keep the Alaskan mosquitoes at bay!

 If you have a problem getting to sleep on any of the 365 days of the year, call Alaska Sleep Clinic for a free consultation.